King of the Hill season 1: Home media

 The season was released on DVD in Region 1 (North America) by 20th Century Fox Home Entertainment in 2003.
-In Region 2 (the United Kingdom) and Region 4 (Australia/New Zealand), it was released during 2006.
-It is the only season of the show to be released on DVD in Japan, with the Japanese release featuring a dubbed version.
+In 2006, it was released in Region 2 (Australia) by 20th Century Fox Home Entertainment South Pacific, and it was also released In Region 4 (the United Kingdom) that year as well.
+It is the only season of the show that Fox released on DVD in Japan, with the Japanese release featuring a dubbed version.
 The second season was also dubbed, and aired on Japanese television, but was never released on DVD in the country.
-The original 2003 DVD release for Region 1 included three DVD cases in a cardboard box, as did the Region 2 release.
-The Region 4 release instead held all the season's discs in a single case.
-In 2010, the Region 1 DVD was reissued with similar packaging to the Region 4 release.
+The original 2003 DVD release for Region 1 included three DVD cases in a cardboard box.
+The Region 2 and Region 4 releases instead held all the season's discs in a single case.
+In 2010, the Region 1 DVD was reissued with similar packaging to the other regions.

 The season two episode "The Company Man" is included on DVD releases due to its production code.
 On Hulu and most television reruns, this episode is still ordered as part of the second season.